Isolating mid-sentence dangling modifiers

 The “be” verb is powerful.

 Walking due west, he looked up into the sunset.
 The golden light suffused the clouds on this cold winter’s day.
-He tucked his hands deeper into the pocket of his jacket.
+He tucked his hands deeper into the pockets of his jacket.
 Traffic whizzed by him, but he was oblivious to the sound, so he walked on.
 As he did, he gazed up at the great big ball of light suspended behind those clouds, peeling them away in his mind with diligent pursuit.
 He began to think about the force of nature that holds the sun in its own unclaimed space and time, and the planet from upon which he was viewing it.

 Perspective provides a deeper connection.

 The earth itself was the catalyst for his experiencing, in that moment, the majesty of knowing that the same force that keeps this gigantic ball in its orbit was no different than the force that keeps the machine that is his body pumping blood throughout, chamber to chamber, extremity to extremity.
-This machine kept him breathing, allowing him this opportunity to be walking in the direction of this celestial object, as if to meet up with it and rendezvous with it like two loyal old friends.
+This machine kept him breathing, allowing him this opportunity to be walking in the direction of this celestial object, as if to meet up and rendezvous with it like two loyal old friends.
 Because, after all, he and the fireball were one.
 They were connected by source, him and the sun.
 And then he realized, in that moment, that he had no question about what keeps the earth turning; what maintains its faithful elliptical orbit around the sun.
 Because he knew (he had) the answer.

 What constitutes a connection